-In May 2010 Neville Jones was appointed Minister for Security in the new UK coalition government, having previously served as Shadow Security Minister and National Security Adviser to the Leader of the Opposition since 2006.
+In May 2010 Neville Jones was appointed Minister for Security and Counter Terrorism at the Home Office in the new UK Coalition government, having previously served as Shadow Security Minister and National Security Adviser to the Leader of the Opposition since 2006.
+She stepped down from this role in 2011.
 She also was given a permanent position on the UK government's newly created National Security Council.

 Neville-Jones has enjoyed a high media profile in the UK, usually commenting on military and intelligence issues despite various highly profitable directorships in the defence industry.
 Her position as chair of the scandal-ridden Qinetiq and its relationship to her intervention in the BBC's reporting of the Iraq war were made manifest in her role as a BBC governor involved in the removal of Greg Dyke as BBC director-general after the Hutton Report publication.

 She has been involved with networks such as the Centre for European Reform that bring together Atlanticist, New Labour, neoliberal and neoconservative elements in a well-funded (including Shell, Lockheed Martin, BP and J.P.
 Morgan) and promoted EU military-industrial lobby.
 She served on CER's advisory board between 2002-2009.

 Role at BBC and Qinetiq